 London, like most cities, was not prepared for this great increase in people.
 People crowded into already crammed houses.
 Rooms were rented to whole families or perhaps several families.
 If there was no rooms to rent, people stayed in lodging houses.

 But how different were the homes they lived in?
-Use this collection of sources to find out.
+Use this lesson based on original sources concerning Victorian Hackney to find out.

 Some of the worst houses were ‘back to backs’ or courts.
 The only windows were at the front.
 There were no backyards and a sewer ran down the middle of the street.
 Housing conditions like this were perfect breeding grounds for disease.

 On the other hand, the homes for the middle classes and the upper classes were much better.
 They were better built, larger and had most of the new gadgets installed, such as flushing toilets, gas lighting, and inside bathrooms.
 These houses were also decorated in the latest styles.
 There would be heavy curtains, flowery wallpaper, carpets and rugs, ornaments, well made furniture, paintings and plants.
 The source picture at the top this webpage illustrates some of the typical furnishings for the homes of the wealthier classes.

 Most rich people had servants and they would live in the same house, frequently sleeping on the top floor or the attic.
 The rich had water pumps in their kitchens or sculleries and their waste was taken away down into underground sewers.

 Gradually, improvements for the poor were made.
 In 1848, Parliament passed laws that allowed city councils to clean up the streets.
 One of the first cities to become a healthier place was Birmingham.
 Proper sewers and drains were built.
 Land owners had to build houses to a set standard.
 Streets were paved and lighting was put up.